AhmedMYassin/Lane_Detection/writeup.md

 6. Lane lines detection: in **draw_lines()**, we need to find the lane lines using the generated lines from hough transform algorithm.
 It's known that the slope is the key to filter the generated lines so we set slope threshold.
 Now we have accepted lines in 2 groups as per the slope orientation.
-We need only 2 representitive lines so we use regression method; we already have the start and end points for each line so we can use these points to find the best fit lines (y = mx + b). we apply the next formula to find m and b
+We need only 2 representative lines so we use regression method; we already have the start and end points for each line so we can use these points to find the best fit lines (y = mx + b).
+We apply the next formula to find m and b

    m = (mean(x*y) - mean(x)*mean(y)) / (mean(x^2) - mean(x)^2)